Breakfast Articles > Ask Mr Breakfast

 Removable baking plates can most often be submerged in water.
 But whether they can be placed in the dish washer or exposed to soap is a matter of the non-stick coating (or lack of coating) for the particular waffle maker.
 Be sure to consult your instruction manual for the proper cleaning method.

 Well Brian, I really enjoyed talking with you about cleaning waffle makers.
-Don't forget to check out over a hundred waffle recipes on MrBreakfast.com.
+Don't forget to check out 150 waffle recipes on MrBreakfast.com.

 And most importantly for our subject today, don't forget to check your waffle maker's instruction guide for the final word on cleaning your unit (ha).